Frontier-Energy/React-PoC/README.md

-# QHVAC Inspection Tool
+# QHVAC Multi-Tenant Inspection Platform

-An offline-first inspection application built with React, TypeScript, and Cloudscape Design Components.
-The app runs as a PWA, stores working data locally in IndexedDB, and syncs queued inspections to the API when connectivity returns.
+An offline-capable, multi-tenant platform for inspection and field workflow delivery, built with React, TypeScript, and Cloudscape Design Components.
+The current repo already includes tenant branding, tenant bootstrap, localization, role-based customization, durable sync queueing, file uploads, and PWA behavior.
+That places the product boundary in platform territory rather than in a narrow single-purpose form app.

 ## Features